Techno has always conjured up the image of Berlin, and Berlin has always sounded like techno.

 It’s hard for a feeling so serendipitous as the exuberance of Berlin’s 1989-93 techno scene to survive beyond its historical moment in time.
 30 years on, the city’s fringe identity is fading fast, its soul being sucked dry by its ever-growing fame and a wave of new investors moving in for a piece of the trending market.
 But one thing that hasn’t (yet) changed is the Berlin tradition of breaking down walls.

 Walk into any club, and the music will embrace you with open arms.
 All the dancefloors still remain famous for being safe spaces free of judgement, where anyone is welcome, anything goes, and cameras are forbidden.
-The international community is still fundamental to Berlin’s success as a cultural hub, and club organizers and the music community have banded together time and time again over the years to publicly demonstrate for inclusivity, in the same way that the original Love Parade demonstrated for peace and international understanding through love and music.
+The international community is still fundamental to Berlin’s success as a cultural hub, and club organisers and the music community have banded together time and time again over the years to publicly demonstrate for inclusivity, in the same way that the original Love Parade demonstrated for peace and international understanding through love and music.

 The party hasn’t stopped since 1989.
 And just like how ‘80s punk gave way to ‘90s techno without ever losing its personality and spirit, we must have faith and simply ask ourselves… what will Berlin slip into next?

-Cover Image: Adam Kuylenstierna / EyeEm
+Cover Image: Adam Kuylenstierna / EyeEm via Getty Images

 Writer | Cynthia Chou